Updated 24 March 2020

 General advice and sources of information

-In terms of advice for the maritime industry, the situation may change quickly and it can be difficult to maintain a full overview of port restrictions being enforced at any given time.
-While some organizations and companies, such as our correspondent Gulf Agency Company Ltd. and BIMCO (login is required but non-members can register for free), provide regular and useful updates on control measures implemented by countries and ports around the world:
+In terms of concrete geographical advice for the maritime industry, the situation may change quickly and it can be difficult to maintain a full overview of areas affected by the outbreak as well as port and travel restrictions being enforced at any given time.
+The WHO is publishing daily situation reports on the evolution of the outbreak and ‘affected areas’ are those countries, provinces, territories or cities experiencing ongoing local transmission of COVID-19, in contrast to areas reporting only imported cases.
+Some organizations and companies, such as our correspondent Gulf Agency Company Ltd. and BIMCO, also provide regular and useful updates on control measures implemented by countries and ports around the world.

 Below you can find an overview of some key issues and advice that may assist ship operators, masters and crews to stay alert, strengthen self-protection and prevent the spread of COVID-19.